 It should be clear that CCAs, because of their regulatory flexibility, are distinct from an IOU distribution utility.
 Notably, CCAs can develop wholesale procurement portfolios and retail rates that are approved locally by locally elected Board members.
 This represents an opportunity for CCAs to expedite the integration of DERs (at the transmission, distribution and behind-the-meter level) and customer behavior into the grid-of-the future to meet State energy policy requirements and goals.

-In particular, the pilot programs described by Sonoma Clean Power, created in partnership with PG&E, are an early example of the powerful impacts CCAs and IOUs (as distribution grid managers) can achieve while working together.
+In particular, the pilot programs described by Sonoma Clean Power (especially around load shifting and clean electricity load growth), created in partnership with PG&E, are an early example of the powerful impacts CCAs and IOUs (as distribution grid managers) can achieve while working together.
 And it should be noted these pilot programs are conducted without CPUC Energy Efficiency program funds to Sonoma Clean Power.
+Again, we emphasize that it is local governments that are best suited to understand community and state needs, and develop and implement these programs in their communities.

 Q. As retail choice grows, whether through the growth in CCA programs, customer adoption of DERs, or reinstatement of full direct access, what do you see as the role for the regulated utility and where do you see your company/organization competing and cooperating with the utility?